arackaf/micro-graphql-react/docs/docs/README.md

 | `cache`  | The actual cache object.
 You can enumerate its entries, and update whatever you need.|
 | `refresh`   | Refreshes the current query, from cache if present.
 You'll likely want to call this after modifying the cache.  |

 Many use cases follow.
-They're based on an hypothetical book tracking website since, if we're honest, the Todo example has been stretched to its limit—and also I built a book tracking website and so already have some data to work with :D
+They're based on a hypothetical book tracking website since, if we're honest, the Todo example has been stretched to its limit—and also I built a book tracking website and so already have some data to work with :D

 The code below uses a publicly available GraphQL endpoint created by my [mongo-graphql-starter project](https://github.com/arackaf/mongo-graphql-starter).
 You can run these examples from the demo folder of this repository.
 Just run `npm i` then start the `demo-client` and `demo-server` scripts in separate terminals, and open `http://localhost:3000/`